About Aligarh Institute of Technology (AIT)

 Introduction of ENGR.
 Z.A.
 NIZAMI

-Engr.
-Z. A. Nizami did his post-graduation on Housing and Town Planning from Nederland and on Human Settlement from Berlin University, Germany.
-He also obtained Master’s Degree on Planning of Mega Cities from London University, UK.
+Born on 25th May 1931 in Amroha, District Muradabad, U.P, India, Engr.
+Z. A. Nizami passed Civil Engineering in 1951 with a First Position from Aligarh Muslim University.
+He went on to complete his graduate work in Housing and Town Planning from The Netherlands followed by studies in Human Settlement from Berlin University, Germany.
+He also obtained a Master’s Degree in Planning of Mega Cities from London University, UK.
 He was a Member of Housing & Planning, Nederland and Pakistan Engineering Council.
-As Director General of Karachi Development Authority he played a vital role in development of Karachi Metropolis.

 Introduction of Engr.
 ZAKIR ALI KHAN